Curriculum | PhD in Microbiology & Immunology

 Students must complete 2 to 3 research rotations with Microbiology and Immunology research faculty.
 Research performance is assessed by the mentor(s) and documented in the Lab Rotation Form submitted by the student.
 Students should select a thesis mentor by the end of the first year.

-After completion of all examinations and coursework, the students will complete a doctoral dissertation in accordance with the regulations of the Graduate School of Arts and Sciences.
+After completion of all examinations and coursework, the students will complete a doctoral dissertation in accordance with the regulations of Graduate Studies.
 You can also use this Checklist for Dissertation Writers for more guidance.

 General Dissertation Guidelines